 Receive financial assistance to help cover losses from natural disasters, personal hardship, or other unplanned emergencies.

-- Be certified organic operation in good standing
+- Be a certified organic dairy operation in good standing

 - Provide a valid organic certificate

 - Demonstrate severe economic loss experienced in the current calendar year

 - Submit a complete description of hardship endured

 - Submit supporting evidence and financial documentation of economic loss resulting from the hardship

 - If awarded, agree to submit a final progress report 12 months after award

 Eligible expenses include but are not limited to: